tc-playground/nw-playground/kernel/netfilter/iptables.md

 * All data is sent in the form packets over the internet.

-* `iptables` is just a command-line interface to the packet filtering functionality in netfilter.
+* `iptables` is just a command-line interface to the packet filtering functionality in `netfilter`.

 * `iptables` is a stateful `firewall`.